-- There will be no make-up midterm examinations under any circumstances.
-If you miss the midterm because of a medical or family emergency, you will need to provide me with documentation; in this case, the weight of the midterm will be added to the weight of the final (i.e., the course grade will be based 10% on participation and 90% on the final exam). - The weights, in "Grading" above, are identical for everyone.
+- There will be no make-up midterm examinations under any circumstances. - The weights, in "Grading" above, are identical for everyone.
 It is not possible to make up for poor performance by doing extra work. - Re-Grading.
 In line with Grading Guidelines for the NYU Stern Undergraduate College, the process of assigning of grades is intended be one of unbiased evaluation.
 This means that students are encouraged to respect the integrity and authority of the professor's grading system and discouraged from pursuing arbitrary challenges to it.

-If a student feels that an inadvertent error has been made in the grading of an individual assignment or in assessing an overall course grade, a request to have that the grade be reevaluated may be submitted.
+If a student feels that an inadvertent error has been made in the grading of an individual assignment or in assessing an overall course grade, a request to have that the grade be re-evaluated may be submitted.
 Students should submit such requests in writing to the professor within 7 days of receiving the grade, including a brief written statement of why he or she believes that an error in grading has been made.